 The Yoga Playhouse Difference

 We are a yoga studio dedicated to KIDS, but that’s not all that makes us stand out from the rest.
 While Yoga Playhouse yogis are having tons of fun, They are also learning how to help themselves sail through difficult situations in life and appreciate the good situations all the more, which increases their happiness immensely.
 YP Yogis learn breathing techniques then they put them to use while they are in the studio—we’ve been known to play a game of Jenga just to practice our fear-fighting breath.
 Practicing putting their breath to work will make it easier to remember the techniques when they’re off the mat.
 During each YP class our studio serves as a safe space for yogis to explore issues and actions they experience outside the studio—such as courage, individual strength, kindness, decision making decision making, impermanence, cultivating kindness and happiness, or just learning to love themselves.
 Yogis explore these themes through yoga poses, games and discussions.
-Through all of this, they developmove through poses that give them strength, flexibility and confidence; and they explore topics such as
+Through all of this, they develop strength, flexibility and confidence.

 Once a Yoga Playhouse student moves into the Namastes class (ages 6-9) they can earn wristbands by accomplishing specific yoga skills.
 After gaining all seven wristbands, a Yoga Playhouse yogi will be well on the way to having a meaningful and life-long yoga practice.

 Why Kids Need Yoga